TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 4/Ezra 4.21.md

 ---

-Make ye now a decree to cause these men to cease, and that this city be not builded, until a decree shall be made by me.
+Make a decree now to cause these men to cease, and that this city not be built, until a decree shall be made by me.